 - Below USO (Universal Service Obligation): premises unable to receive 10 Mbps download speed or 1 Mbps upload speed, which Ofcom regards as necessary components of ‘decent broadband’, and which represents the threshold for the UK Government’s proposed Universal Service Obligation.

-- Receiving under 2/10 Mbps: the percentage of premises whose lines aren’t capable of receiving these speeds.
+- Receiving under 2/10 Mbps: the percentage of premises whose lines aren’t currently receiving these speeds.
+This doesn’t necessarily mean they are incapable of doing so.

 - Average download speed: speeds actually being received.
 This may in part reflect consumer choice, since users sometimes have access to packages offering higher speeds than those they are actually receiving.